Uploaded: 07/18/2017 | View Spanish Version

 Health Oversight Activities: We may disclose medical information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the healthcare system, government programs, and compliance with civil rights laws.

-Patient Safety Organization: Indian River Memorial Hospital d/b/a Indian River Medical Center (IRMC) contracts with PSOFlorida.
+Patient Safety Organization: Cleveland Clinic Indian River Hospital contracts with PSOFlorida.
 IRMC will submit to and receive patient safety work product from PSOFlorida.
 PSOFlorida has been formed as a component organization of the Florida Hospital Association (FHA) under the authority of the Patient Safety and Quality Improvement Act, which was passed by Congress in 2005.
-PSOFlorida’s mission is to improve the safety and quality of healthcare delivery thorough the application of science and implementation of best-practice evidence with the objective of preventing patient injury or death.
+PSOFlorida’s mission is to improve the safety and quality of healthcare delivery through the application of science and implementation of best-practice evidence with the objective of preventing patient injury or death.

 Law Enforcement/Legal Proceedings: We may disclose health information for law enforcement purposes or legal proceedings as required by law or in response to a valid subpoena or court order.